-As of 20th August 2021, there were 117 risks recorded in the Risk Register.
-Of these 20 were initially assessed to have an Inherent status of Very High, with mitigations reducing 14 to High, four to Medium, one to Low; one risk, Covid 19, remains as Very High.
-Overall, there are 26 risks with a Current Risk Score of High or above, an extract of which are shown in Appendix A.
+As of 5th November 2021, there were 127 risks recorded in the Risk Register.
+Of these, sixteen risks were initially assessed to have an Inherent status of Very High, with mitigations reducing ten of these risks to High, four to Medium, one to Low; one risk 'Covid 19 pandemic', remains as Very High.
+Overall, there are thirty-one risks with a Current (Mitigated) Risk Score of High or above, a small extract of which are shown in Appendix A. Budget book risks are not included within these figures, but will instead be included in a future report to Audit Committee, as these risks are progressed and populated.

 Notable recent changes in risk scores include several linked to those risks facing Children's Services.
-There is continued pressure on the SEND budget, where officers are in contact with central government, although the wider funding issues are unlikely to be resolved for some years.
+There is continued pressure on the SEND (special educational needs and disabilities) budget, where officers are in contact with central government, although the wider funding issues are unlikely to be resolved for some years.
 For Children's Social Care, the level of demand is high and the ability to respond to the demand is not matched by current capacity; overall increasing the risk profile for the Council.

 Details of the most up to date risk position can be seen in the Power BI Dashboard.
-As mentioned, there is an increase in the risk "Demand for Children's Services" from 12 Medium, to 24 Very High, which is one of two in Children's Services rated as Very High, with a further four rated as High.
-These combine to indicate that currently there is a high level of risk being managed within the Service Area.
+There has been an increase in the risks "Demand for Children's Social Work", "Demand for Children's Services exceeds the financial provision" and "Education and Learning services budget availability".
+This is indicative of a high level of risk being managed within the Service Area.